shipshapecode/website-nuxt/content/blog/posts/2022-07-08-go-serverless-functions-with-ember-and-sst-on-aws.md

 Now, this is not the only way you can deploy serverless functions and an Ember application directly to AWS, but it sure is a convenient one.

-In future posts on this topic, we might look at alternative means for deployment that require a little more configuration, but which provides more control over the deployment and architecture, so stay tuned!
+In future posts on this topic, we might look at alternative means for deployment that require a little more configuration, but which provide more control over the deployment and architecture, so stay tuned!